Our staff

 JONATHAN MEDDINGS - CHAIR

-Jonathan Meddings is the author of The Final Cut: The truth about circumcision.
-A writer and human rights advocate from Melbourne, Jonathan has worked as a medical and science writer, authoring over a hundred medical fact sheets and co-authoring market-leading biology textbooks.
-Experienced in policy and advocacy, good governance, and stakeholder engagement in the not-for-profit sector, Jonathan's career as a public policy professional in the community health sector has spanned addiction, HIV and LGBTIQ+ policy.
-He holds degrees in medical science with honours and arts with majors in philosophy and politics.
+Jonathan Meddings is the author of The Final Cut: The truth about circumcision (Get your copy: Affiliate link).
+An author and advocate from Melbourne, Jonathan has worked as a medical and science writer, authoring over a hundred medical fact sheets and co-authoring market-leading biology textbooks.
+Jonathan holds degrees in medical science with honours and arts with majors in philosophy and politics, and his career as a public policy professional in the community health sector has spanned addiction, mental health, HIV and LGBTIQ+ policy.

 Max lives in Melbourne and has a background in accounting.
 He is the Director of Intact Australia, a grassroots genital autonomy organisation working to end unnecessary genital cutting of minors.
 He is a passionate advocate for human rights, children’s rights, animal welfare and welfare of the under-privileged.